p6laris/MorseSharp/README.md

 You need to set the character speed and word speed using `SetBlinkerOptions`, then invoke async `DoBlinks` and subscribe to the `Action<bool> parameter`.

 ## Example
-This piece of code encode and decode's the morse and then show it to the console:
+This piece of code encode and decode's the morse and then show it to the console, also blinks the console background based on the light blink:
 ```C#
 using MorseSharp;